aragon/foundry-env/README.md

 DEPLOYMENT_SCRIPT ?= DeployTokenVoting
 ```

-Next, create the `.env` file with your secrets:
+Next, create the `.env` file with your secrets and settings:

 ```env
 # Required